jgmuchiri/labs-engineering-standards/docs/topics/code-quality.md

 Requirements:

-- All repositories *must* maintain their `master` branch at a Code Climate maintainability score of C or above.
+- All repositories *must* maintain their `master` branch at a Code Climate maintainability score of B or above.
 - This score *must* be updated immediately after code is merged into the `master` branch.
 - The maintainability score must be displayed near the top of the README at the